-The Center includes two major academic sections:
+The Center is composed of two major academic programs:

-Basic Research Section and Behavioral Core
+Basic and Translational Research and Behavioral Core

 The basic research program has two goals: